 To be eligible applicants must ensure that:

-- The activity is free for the general public to attend.
+- the activity is free to the general public.

-- The grant covers the cost of consumables, promotional materials and costs associated with an invited speakers but not event coordination or staff delivery costs.
+- the grant covers the cost of consumables, promotional materials and costs associated with invited speakers or specialist contractors; but not salary for general staff costs (e.g. for event coordination or delivery).

 Desirable criteria include:

 - involves two or more organisations working in partnership to coordinate the event.